Talend/helm-charts-public/README.md

-## Welcome to Talend public helm charts repository
+## Welcome to the Talend public helm charts registry

 This repository host the public [helm charts](https://helm.sh/) that are created and maintained by Talend and provide them as a Helm registry.